Colleges by Location

 Student Organizations

-There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
+For those drawn to acting, there is a drama club where you can participate.
+You have a talent for media and communication?
 Washington University in St. Louis publishes its own newspaper and has its own radio station.

 Student Services

-Washington University in St. Louis has a number of services necessary for a comfortable and secure life on campus.
+Washington University in St. Louis provides a number of services necessary for a comfortable and safe life on campus.

-24/7 emergency phone and alarm devices are available.
-The dormitory entrances are electronically operated.
+There are 24-hour emergency phone and alarm devices.
+The dormitory entrances at the school are electronically controlled.
 There is a security patrol that operates 24 hours a day.
-Theer is a nighttime transportation/escort service.
+The late-night transport/escort service is available.

 There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Washington University in St. Louis.

-All in all, campus life at Washington University in St. Louis is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Washington University in St. Louis is rich and vibrant and provides everything most students need.

 Career Services